micmejia/bible-dump/NKJV/Nehemiah/Neh 7.md

 _their_ camels four hundred and thirty-five, _and_ donkeys six thousand seven hundred and twenty.

 ###### 70
 And some of the heads of the fathers' _houses_ gave to the work.
-The [^u]governor gave to the treasury one thousand gold drachmas, fifty basins, and five hundred and thirty priestly garments.
+The governor gave to the treasury one thousand gold drachmas, fifty basins, and five hundred and thirty priestly garments.

 ###### 71
 Some of the heads of the fathers' _houses_ gave to the treasury of the work twenty thousand gold drachmas, and two thousand two hundred silver minas.